 - How many desks are available right now?

 - What are confirmation standards in place?

 - How can employees change or cancel their reservations?

 TRACK OCCUPANCY AND UTILIZATION METRICS

 Hotel desks overbooked indicate a need for more workspaces, while a 50% usage rate offers opportunities to use space for other options.
-Other factors like the length of a booking, types of employees who book space, and the physical location of popular/unpopular bookings highlight hoteling best practices
+Other factors like the booking length, types of employees who book rooms, and the physical location of popular/unpopular bookings highlight hoteling best practices.

 Tracking hotel desk utilization also supports contact tracing for COVID-19 and other health crises.
-In the event of a confirmed case, facilities managers can pull the hotel desk log for recently used workspaces to begin the contact tracing process and notify employees who booked and used specific desks.
+In a confirmed case, facilities managers can pull the hotel desk log for recently used workspaces to begin the contact tracing process and notify employees who booked and used specific desks.